 Regulating Online Courses

 Ofqual (the Office of Qualifications and Examinations Regulation) regulates all awarding organisations regardless of how the learning is delivered.
-This ensures the student is protected and it is fair in terms of the course material and any exams or course work.
+This ensures the student is protected.

 If you are studying a dental course, then the course needs to be recognised by the General Dental Council (GDC).
-If it isn’t then you’re unlikely to be able to practice with the qualification you have earned.
+If it isn’t then you’re unlikely to be able to practice with the qualification you earn.

-Qualifications awarded by the National Examining Board for Dental Nurses are held in particularly high regard by the profession.
-Factor this into your decision-making process when choosing a course.
+Qualifications awarded by the National Examining Board for Dental Nurses (NEBDN) are held in particularly high regard by the profession.
+So, factor this into your decision-making process when choosing a course.

-This regulation ensures that everyone is essentially getting the same level of education.
-While some courses may vary slightly in subject matter or how the learning is delivered, the outcomes will be the same.
+This NEBDN regulation ensures that everyone is essentially getting the same level of education.
+While some dental nursing courses may vary slightly in subject matter or how the learning is delivered, the outcomes will be the same.

 In addition to this regulation, distance learning courses are developed by subject experts so you can be assured that the material you cover will be relevant.